Home What is? Install Overview CTQMC docker MnO FeSe SrVO3 LaVO3 Cerium Sr2IrO4 Ta2NiSe5 phonon High-throughput

 The plot will show the band structure, like that: The plot should look like:

-Note that black color commands should be executed outside docker, and blue inside docker shell.
+Note that black color commands in this tutorial should be executed outside docker, and blue inside docker shell.
 The plot shows that we have 5 bands crossing the Fermi level, which have majority Mn:3d character.
 The oxygen:2p bands are found between -8eV to -4eV, and Mn:4s state starts just above the Fermi level and is the wide green conduction band.

 Step 8: Initialize DMFT run